 Events and Opportunities for Students Returning from Abroad

 Dinner & Dish: Welcome Back Get Together @ the Global Education Office, Foster House

-Come over to the Global Education Office (now located at 409 Washington Ave., Foster House) for some great conversation about your time abroad and a light dinner!
+Come over to the Global Education Office for some great conversation about your time abroad and a light dinner!
 Kate promises some homemade treats in order to counter the cafeteria food you are re-adjusting to.
 A grab bag of questions will be available to help prompt our conversation and to get you started on sharing your stories with others who traveled abroad last semester.
-This is your chance to talk to others who are excited to hear about what you did, and they get it!
-They have been abroad too!
+This is your chance to talk to others who are excited to hear about what your experience.
+And they get it - - they have been abroad too!